12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 FAQs

 Q1.
-What is the most user-friendly streaming service for seniors?
+Which streaming service is easiest to use for seniors?
 Hulu works well for seniors.
-It has a simple interface, customizable closed captions, and a wide range of current TV shows and classic series.
+It has a simple interface, customizable closed captions, and many current TV shows and classic series.

 Tubi and Pluto TV offer thousands of free movies and shows with occasional ads.
 Good choices if you want to save money and don't mind commercials.